-With rising transmission, distribution and capacity charges making a significant impact on future energy costs, many organizations are looking at demand response programs to help improve their bottom line.
+With the volatility of the energy market, and fluctuating transmission, distribution, and capacity charges, future energy costs are uncertain.
+That’s why many organizations are looking at demand response programs to help improve their bottom line.
 Demand response gives companies the opportunity to receive financial incentives if they reduce or shift energy use during peak load times.
-Demand curtailment measures can include simple things like turning off lights and raising air conditioning temperatures, or they can be sophisticated such as real time adjustments to production processes.
+Demand curtailment measures can include simple things like turning off lights and raising air conditioning temperatures, or they can be sophisticated such as real-time adjustments to production processes.
 It’s important to consider the benefits and costs demand response has on your organization given your specific circumstances.

 - Perhaps the biggest benefit to your organization is the financial one.
 Reducing energy demand as part of demand response earns you revenue incentives to offset energy costs.
 System operators and utilities will provide financial incentives when you reduce or shift your demand.
 There are many different types of demand response programs, some voluntary and some requiring a firm commitment when called upon, with different incentive amounts.